uwplse/pumpkin-pi/README.md

 DEVOID makes some assumptions about your terms and types for now (described in Section 3 of the paper).
 [Assumptions.v](/plugin/coq/examples/Assumptions.v) describes these assumptions in more detail and gives examples of unsupported terms and types.
+Note that the assumptions for records and tuples are not yet documented, since support for those types is brand new.

 These assumptions are mostly to simplify search.
 We hope to loosen them eventually.
 If any are an immediate inconvenience to you, then please cut a GitHub issue with an example